Fried-toofuu/Fried-toofuu/README.md

-# 💫 About Me: Hi, My name is Khánh
+# 💫 About Me: Hi, My name is Khanh
 I am currently studying at PTIT Hanoi.

 ## 🌐 Socials: